itzmk06/Netflix-Clone/Notes.md

 _> strict mode makes the components to render twice to find any inconsistencies _> this will happen in dev mode not in production mode

+Memoization
+_> this means that if the data is already present dont make the api calls again and again